What is the difference between EDT, EDP and Parfum ?ACHARR

 Everyone that started their perfume journey will eventually stumbled upon these words but what is the difference between EDT, EDP and Parfum?

-Well, the short answer for it is the different amount of concentrated perfume oil in perfume as shown in our cover image but if you would like to know more about them in detailed, read on as we explain each of them in detailed, the right pronunciation as well as the role they play in perfume longevity.
+Well, the short answer for it is the different amount of concentrated perfume oil in perfume as shown in our cover image but if you would like to know more about them, read on as we explain each of them in detailed, the right pronunciation as well as the role they play in perfume longevity.

 Origin, Definition & Pronunciation

 First of all we will start by understanding the very words of “Eau de Toilette”.
 The reason we chose this instead of the other four is because this the predecessor of all perfume types.
-This word as well as others originated from France as early as year 1380 and naturally it is pronounced in French.
+All these words originated from France around year 1380, so naturally they are pronounced in French.